cybercongress/cybernomics/bostrom/README.md

 ## Investments into Infrastructure

-Target goal of simulation is to estimate revenue of 1 validator in ETH Equivalent, given that all validators have commission (`validator_commission`) equals `validator_commission` and that there are `max_validator_count` validators.
+Further we can estimate revenue of 1 validator in ETH Equivalent, given that all validators have commission (`validator_commission`) equals `validator_commission` and that there are `max_validator_count` validators.